 Holiday PYSOP!

 I don’t know how you are really feeling.
 Do Christmas decorations bombard your senses?
 Do songs of merriment mock your pain?
 Are you someone who is putting forward a strong and brave front as you step closer to Christmas?
 However, on the inside, you know your heart remains in a thousand pieces.
-The thought of living through this COVID Christmas may feel like a surreal stage drama.
+The thought of living through this Christmas may feel like a surreal stage drama.
 It is highly possible that your grief needs some special care and attention.

 Find a pen and paper.
-Allow your real, honest and true self to spill out on the lines.
+Allow your real, honest, and true self to spill out on the lines.
 Fill the page with what you are really feeling and thinking.
 Now that you have a broken heart, there is no need to pretend.
 Let the pen release your deepest pain.

 But Stop Writing!